MicrosoftDocs/learn/learn-pr/azure/execute-azure-function-with-triggers/includes/5-http-trigger.md

 ## What is an HTTP trigger Authorization level?

-An HTTP trigger Authorization level is a flag that indicates if the function requires that the HTTP request contains an API key for authentication reasons.
+An HTTP trigger Authorization level is a flag that indicates if an incoming HTTP request needs an API key for authentication reasons.

 There are three Authorization levels: